in-toto/witness/README.md

 A witness policy is a signed document that encodes the requirements for an artifact to be validated.
 A witness policy includes public keys for trusted functionaries, which attestations must be found, and rego policy to evaluate against the attestation meta-data.

-I witness policy allowers administrators trace the compliance status of an artifact at any point during it's lifecycle.
+A witness policy allows administrators to trace the compliance status of an artifact at any point during its lifecycle.

 ## Witness Verification